Borda/BIRL/bm_ANHIR/automatic-evaluation.md

 ## Browsing and cleaning

 **Browsing**
-To see your local biulded images use:
+To see your locally build images use:
 ```bash
 docker image ls
 ```